mochidaz/yorihime/README.md

 The code for the UI is getting better, but it's still a bit messy.
 I'm working on it.

+## Known Issues

+- There's almost no input delay on Windows.
+If you press it even once, it will register as multiple presses.
+I've tried changing the event tick rate, but it doesn't seem to work.
+I'm still looking for a solution.
+- Several errors aren't handled properly.

 ## TODO

 - [ ] Add support for more games
 - [ ] Add support for more cheats
-- [ ] Recognize games by alternate names (For example, EoSD's process name can be either 東方紅魔郷.exe or th06.exe.
+- [ ] Recognize games by alternate names (For example, EoSD's process name can be either 東方紅魔郷 or th06.exe.
 We need to make it so that the program can recognize both)